 Mass population displacement can also be laid at the door of politicians who sought to redraw the borders of states and redistribute population in order to achieve what they regarded as a desirable and peaceful remedy to existing political and social tension.

-Thought to be the largest migration in human history, overcrowded trains brought Hindus and Sikhs to India and Muslims to Pakistan after the partition of India in 1947 (left).
-Refugees continued to flee for years after the partition, such as on this special train for refugees leaving India for Pakistan in 1954 (right).
+Refugees continued to flee for years after the partition, such as on this special train for refugees leaving India for Pakistan in 1954.